dotnet-ad/Mvvmicro/README.md

 ## Why ?

-I decided to create this small framework because other alternatives offer often too much stuff for me and include unused or duplicated parts (IoC, ...).
+I decided to create this small framework because other alternatives offer often too much stuff for me and include unused or duplicated parts.
 I also often find their navigation model to be not enough flexible.
 Finally, it's also a good starting point to learn MVVM to students.
 That's why this framework includes only the minimal bits I need for the majority of my developments.

 ## Contributions